AbdullahAsendar/GaSubtle/README.md

 You will need a PC with a minimum of Core-i5 CPU and a 4 GBs of RAM.

 ### Java SE Development Kit 8
-HOM-GA is based on Java 8, so in order to run, compile and build the tool Java SE Development Kit 8 is required.
+GaSubtle is based on Java 8, so in order to run, compile and build the tool Java SE Development Kit 8 is required.

 ### IDE
 To edit the code you will need a Java IDE (ex.
 Eclipse, NetBeans).